moby/moby/docs/reference/run.md

 Further reference information is available on the [capabilities(7) - Linux man page](http://linux.die.net/man/7/capabilities)

-Both flags support the value `all`, so if the operator wants to have all capabilities but `MKNOD` they could use:
+Both flags support the value `ALL`, so if the operator wants to have all capabilities but `MKNOD` they could use:

     $ docker run --cap-add=ALL --cap-drop=MKNOD ...